 They are entrepreneurs and partners and have a very successful group of companies.

 Lifebook Online is the blueprint that they've developed through their trials and tribulations for living a successful, happy and healthy life.

 It's actually pretty easy to feel somewhat envious of this couple.

 They're in their 50s and still look fantastically young and healthy.
 They are running businesses, living in different countries throughout the year, and still creating fantastic memories and most importantly living life on their terms.

 For me, far more important than the financial success they've had – because I personally do not buy into the notion that financial success should define personal success – is the fact that they are somewhat rebels.

-Indeed if you have been to any of their seminars or seen their videos, they come across as very grounded, spiritual people.
+Indeed, if you've been to one of their seminars or seen their masterclass, they come across as very grounded people.

 They aren't flaunting wealth or going around saying that everyone needs to become a multi-millionaire, they are teaching us how to identify what we want out of life and the terms that we would like to live our lives on.

 And that is a hugely positive mission.